Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 The Maze of Terror

 A second Halloween attraction at Fantasy Farms is the Maze of Terror which is a labyrinth in the dark.
 In past years it wasn’t a corn maze, like at some other places.
 Rather, it was an open-roofed structure with high walls, maze-like corridors and zero lighting.
-As of 2018, however, the Maze of Terror will be a corn maze.
+As of 2018, however, the Maze of Terror has become a corn maze.

 The Maze of Terror is supposed to be pitch black inside, but when we went it was an unusually clear night so you could see a bit because of the moon and the stars (which made it less scary but still effective).